-Inventing in the Trenches is the theme for this episode of The Arts Counsel.
-We connect with designer Tar...
+Artists Beware: The Law Is Slippery When Wet is the theme for this episode of The Arts Counsel.
+We conne...

 1888 produces a curated collection of educational and entertaining podcasts.
 Each program is designed to provide a unique platform for industry innovators to share stories about art, literature, music, history, science, or technology.